 The Highfall Complex consists of three units: 1) porphyraceous monzogranite and quartz monzonite (ApPhig1); 2) granite (ApPhig2); and 3) amphibolitized diorite and gabbro (ApPhig3).

-Porphyraceous rocks of unit ApPhig1 are homogeneous, very well foliated and have a high magnetic susceptibility.
+Porphyraceous rocks of unit nAhig1 are homogeneous, very well foliated and have a high magnetic susceptibility.
 They are greyish, medium to coarse grained, and contain 10-30% pink K-feldspar phenocrystals 0.5-3 cm.
 Phenocrystals are partially recrystallized and very well aligned in foliation.
 In places, they are highly stretched and appear as discontinuous bands.
 Ferromagnesian minerals (10-25%) commonly combine into lenticular clusters a few millimetres wide, composed mainly of brown to green biotite with lesser amounts of hornblende (4-6%), epidote (2-4%) and magnetite (1-3%).
 Accessory minerals (3-6%) are usually attached to ferromagnesian mineral clusters and consist of sphene, apatite, allanite, muscovite and small zircon grains as inclusions in biotite.
 Sericite, carbonates and epidote are alteration minerals observed in feldspar crystals.

 The Archean age obtained in quartz monzonite is similar to that of granitic gneiss of the Rénia Complex, just north of the Highfall Complex.
 It is also similar to those obtained in quartz monzonite of the Saffray Suite, in the Baleine Lithotectonic Domain.